-Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
-Niacin also helps keep your nervous system, digestive system and skin healthy.
+Niacin (nicotinic acid) is a B vitamin that's used by the body to turn food into energy.
+Niacin also helps keep the nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

-When it's used as a treatment to increase your HDL cholesterol or correct a vitamin deficiency, niacin is sold in higher doses that are prescribed by your doctor.
-Prescription-strength niacin includes such drugs as Niacor and Niaspan.
+When it's used as a treatment to improve cholesterol numbers or correct a vitamin deficiency, niacin is sold in higher doses available by prescription.

 Niacin is also available as an over-the-counter supplement.
-Supplements sold over-the-counter are not regulated like prescription medications.
+Supplements are not regulated like prescription medications.
 The ingredients, formulations and effects of over-the-counter niacin can vary widely.

-Don't take niacin without discussing it with your doctor first because niacin can cause serious side effects when taken in high doses.
+Don't take niacin without discussing it with your health care provider first because niacin can cause serious side effects when taken in high doses.